Call Today! 888-234-8376

 - Have you been denied life insurance because of a felony?

-Most, if not all, life insurance companies are going to ask if an applicant has a criminal history — especially if you are applying for traditional Term or Whole life coverage.
-There really isn’t much we can do about that!
+Most, if not all, life insurance companies are going to ask if an applicant has a criminal history --- especially if you are applying for traditional term life insurance or whole life insurance.
+There really isn’t much you can do about that.

-What TermLife2Go can do for you is understand which felony friendly life insurance company will be the most lenient when it comes to looking at felony charges.
+What you can do is understand which felony friendly life insurance company will be the most lenient when it comes to looking at felony charges.

 What felonies will preclude someone from getting life insurance?